KanBan – in 3 Minutes

 • Multiple projects with many stakeholders go through the same team

-Parts of the organisation that typically implement Kanban practices:
+Parts of the organization that typically implement Kanban practices:

 • IT teams do more than just new product development